tomas-fryza/esp-micropython/lab6-serial/README.md

 The goal of this task is to communicate with the DHT12 temperature and humidity sensor assigned to the I2C slave address `0x5c`.

-1. Create a new script named `02-i2c_sensor.py` and read data from humidity/temperature DHT12 sensor.
+1. Create a new script file `02-i2c_sensor.py` and read data from humidity/temperature DHT12 sensor.
 Note that, according to the [DHT12 manual](../docs/dht12_manual.pdf), the internal DHT12 memory has the following structure.

    | **Memory location** | **Description** |
    | :-: | :-- |